dancer/Ashuushii/README.md

 - Shadcn UI - For beautiful UI components
 - TypeScript - For type-safe code
 - Lucide React - For elegant icons

-## 💝 Contributing

-We'd love your contributions!
-Please read our \`CONTRIBUTING.md\` file for details on our code of conduct and the process for submitting pull requests.

-## 📜 License

-This project is licensed under the MIT License - see the \`LICENSE.md\` file for details.

 ## 💖 Acknowledgments